 What should we include in our wedding vows?

 This is the bit that many couples find more challenging.
-To get you started I’ve put some ideas below on different elements you can include.
+I’ve put some ideas below on different elements you can include.
 Pick the bits you like, then think about personalising your words:

-2. Are there any quotes or songs that you feel represent your relationship?
-Use a quote or line from a song, either as an opener, or in the body of the vows, to express how you feel.
+Are there any quotes or songs that you feel represent your relationship?
+Use a quote or line from a song, either as an opener or in the body of the vows, to express how you feel.

 Writing your wedding vows – top tips!

-So, we’ve covered, how to get started and what to include, now here’s some top tips to help you do this!
+So, we’ve covered, how to get started and what to include, now here are some top tips to help you do this!

 Get started early.
 Aim to have the vows finalised 4 weeks before the ceremony to allow time to practice and reduce pre-wedding stress.

 Jot down notes about how you feel about your partner and/or marriage whenever they come to mind.
 These thoughts could be reflective, thinking about the past, in the moment, or looking forward to your future life together.
 Return to these notes and highlight the words that most resonate with you.

 Be authentic and heartfelt.
 It doesn’t matter how sentimental or soppy you think it sounds.
 This is the time to share your true feelings for one another.

 Practice reading your vows out loud.
 This will help you catch spots where it doesn’t flow, words are missing or if the structure works.
 It will also help you include pauses and intonation.